dscoduc/PowerShellOnlineSigningService/ReadMe2.md

 ##### Web.config
 This section outlines the settings within the web.config file.
 ###### github_root_url
 This entry defines the url path to GitHub api address for your environment (omitting the https://).
-For the [public Internet GitHub](https://www.github.com) the setting for this entry would be **api.github.com**.
+For the [Internet GitHub](https://www.github.com) the setting for this entry would be **api.github.com**.
 For an [Enterprise GitHub](https://developer.github.com/v3/enterprise/) the path would be **hostname/api/v3/**

 Default value = "api.github.com"
 ###### auth_token